harshvardhaniimi/personal-website/content/project/2023-04-09-gpt-chatbot/index.md

 ---
-title: 'Crafting Conversations: Chatbots Personalities with GPT-3.5-turbo'
+title: 'Crafting Conversations with GPT Personalities in Python'
 subtitle: "Building a customizable chatbot that brings unique characters to life"
 summary: "Building a customizable chatbot that brings unique characters to life"
 author: Harshvardhan